remult/remult/docs/tutorials/angular/deployment.md

 ## Prepare for Production

-In this tutorial, we'll deploy both the React app and the API server as [one server-side app](https://create-react-app.dev/docs/deployment/#other-solutions), and redirect all non-API requests to return the React app.
+In this tutorial, we'll deploy both the Angular app and the API server as [one server-side app](https://create-react-app.dev/docs/deployment/#other-solutions), and redirect all non-API requests to return the Angular app.

 In addition, to follow a few basic production best practices, we'll use [compression](https://www.npmjs.com/package/compression) middleware to improve performance, [helmet](https://www.npmjs.com/package/helmet) middleware for security, and redirect all non-HTTPS requests to HTTPS using [heroku-ssl-redirect](https://www.npmjs.com/package/heroku-ssl-redirect).